Addressing Food Insecurity Among College Students

 The UWM Food Center and Pantry will be open every Monday from 11 AM – 1 PM and every Thursday 9 AM – 4:30 PM for the Fall 2019 semester.
 The Food Center is stocked completely through donations.
 To remain sustainable and keep our shelves stocked for as many hours as possible, we are limiting our hours.
 All visits to the Food Center and Pantry must take place during open hours.
 Shoppers must bring their UWM, and visits will be limited to once a week.

 How to Donate & Support

 The UWM Food Center and Pantry is always looking for non-perishable food items and toiletries.
-To the left is a list of much-needed donations we are always accepting.

 - Make a one time or recurring money donation through UWM’s online giving form (found here) .
 Under designation, select “Other” and type in “UWM Food Pantry” or “UWM Foundation Account #83180”

 - Round up your transaction to the nearest dollar at any register in the Union or Sandburg Hall.